Ten years ago the handset was a vibrant bizarre where the status quo could be upset by a plucky newcomer doing something different.

-One of the great features of the handset market 10 years ago was the ability for a newcomer to make a splash by doing something a little different.
-There was a diversity and choice that made things unpredictable.
-There were top tier manufacturers, second tier manufacturers, and a host of innovators and chancers trying to force their way in from the margins.
-One product with a bit of standout, whether based on design, or even just an unusual colour scheme, could put an unknown player onto the map.
+Life was unpredictable.
+And diverse.
+There were top tier manufacturers, second tier manufacturers, and a host of innovators and chancers trying basttling their way in from the margins.
+Any product with a bit of standout - whether based on design, or even just an unusual colour scheme - put an unknown player onto the map.

-Now, instead of 15 to 20 players there’s just a handful of serious manufacturers.
-And rather than half a dozen form factors, every smartphone is basically a touchscreen slab.
+Now, instead of 20 or more players, there’s only a handful of serious manufacturers.
+And we no longer have half a dozen form factors.
+Every smartphone is basically a touchscreen slab.